iotdomain/iotdomain-standard/iotconnect-standard.md

 Publishers of discovery information provide the existing node and/or input and output configuration, and can also accept commands to update this configuration.

-Changing configuration and controlling inputs can be limited to specific users as identified by the signature contained in the configuration and input control messages.
+Changing configuration and controlling inputs can be limited to specific senders.

 Address:  **\{zone}/{publisher}/{node}/\$configure**